ddeereAMCHS/1111-ArrayList-Scores/README.md

-# Template
+# ArrayList Scores

-- Create a program called `.java`
+- Create a program called `Scores.java`
-- Prompt the user for
+- Prompt the user for a filename

 ***Example Input:***\
 \